jahangir842/monitoring-and-logging-solutions/prometheus-grafana/monitoring-gitlab-with-prometheus.md

-Enabling Prometheus and Accessing Metrics in GitLab**
+# Monitor Gitlab in Prometheus

 ### **Step 2: Access the GitLab Container (If Using Docker)**
 If you're running GitLab in a Docker container, follow these steps to access the container and make the necessary changes to the configuration.